aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 See {{client_authentication}} for more details.

-Other specifications MAY place additional restrictions on the contents of the client metadata document accepted by authorization servers implementing their specification, for instance, preventing the registration of confidential clients by requiring the `token_endpoint_auth_method` property be set to `"none"`.
+Other specifications MAY place additional restrictions on the contents of the client ID metadata document accepted by authorization servers implementing their specification, for instance, preventing the registration of confidential clients by requiring the `token_endpoint_auth_method` property be set to `"none"`.

 TBD: We may want a property such as `client_id_expires_at` for indicating that the client is ephemeral and not valid after a given timestamp, especially for documents issued by a service for development purposes.

-## Metadata Discovery Errors
+## Client Metadata Discovery Errors

 If fetching the metadata document fails, the authorization server SHOULD abort the authorization request.

-## Metadata Caching
+## Client Metadata Caching {#client-metadata-caching}

 The authorization server MAY cache the client metadata it discovers at the client metadata document URL.
+The authorization server SHOULD respect the cache-control headers returned by the server serving the client ID metadata document.

+TBD: Is there an RFC we should reference with regards to cache-control headers?

 TBD: recommend a cache lifetime? considerations about stale data?